Let’s grow through

 Beans Keep Me Full in a Way That Feels Respectful

-That is not a weakness.
-It is biology.
+That’s not a weakness.
+That’s biology.

 Beans help bring things back into balance.
 The combination of fiber and protein keeps blood sugar steady, energy even, and hunger less intense.
 I feel nourished, not stuffed, not deprived, and not constantly negotiating with myself.